olaven/heroku-terraform-module/README.md

 Heroku setup through Terraform - part of exercise in DevOps course at Kristiania University College

 ## Description
-A heroku module for deploying apps to Heroku, with a deployment pipeline.
+Terraform module for deploying apps to Heroku, with a deployment pipeline.

 Deploys apps for _test_, _staging_, and _production_.